lenkunz/lz-social-module/README.md

 ```

 ## Send the message
 To send message to user.
-The service need user object which has structure.
+The service need user object which has following structure.
 ```json
 {
     "id": "user or channel id"